oradian/monohash/README.md

 - `-a <algorithm>` can be used to override the default digest algorithm (`SHA-1`).
 MonoHash will happily use faster algorithms such as `MD5`, or heavier stuff such as `SHA3-512`.
 Probably overkill, but the choice is yours.
-The supported algorithms are gathered by querying registered security providers, i.e. they will depend on the JRE version that's running MonoHash and if you have external providers such as [Bouncy Castle](https://www.bouncycastle.org/).
+The supported algorithms are gathered by querying registered security providers, i.e. they will depend on the JRE version that's running MonoHash and if you have loaded external providers such as [Bouncy Castle](https://www.bouncycastle.org/).
   An additional synthetic algorithm `Git` is made available by MonoHash.
 It depends on `SHA-1` and allows you to use hashing compatible with [Git's object IDs](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) - i.e. it first